What Matters in Building Vision-Language-Action Models for Generalist Robots: Main Results and Findings

 To comprehensively evaluate the performance of VLAs, in this work, we benchmark all models on a diverse set of benchmarks and robotic manipulation tasks in both simulation and the real world.
-Specifically, as shown in Fig.~\ref{fig:env}, we choose tow well-known and widely used simulation benchmarks ({\bf CALVIN}~\citep{mees2022calvin} and {\bf SimplerEnv}~\citep{torne2024reconciling}), and a real-world robot manipulation experiment to evaluate VLA models:
+Specifically, as shown in Fig. 3a, we choose two well-known and widely-used simulation benchmarks ({\bf CALVIN}~\citep{mees2022calvin} and {\bf SimplerEnv}~\citep{torne2024reconciling}) as our testbed.
+Moreover, we deploy and test our system on a real-world robot manipulation benchmark, including more than 100 tasks, to evaluate RoboVLMs.

 \textbf{CALVIN}~\citep{mees2022calvin} is a simulation benchmark for multitask table-top manipulation.
 The dataset contains four splits A, B, C, and D according to different scene settings and provides 34 basic tasks with 24K human teleoperated demonstrations annotated with language instructions in total.
-Evaluation metrics include the success rates of finishing $1\sim 5$ consecutive tasks, as well as the average number of achieved tasks successfully executed (shorted as \textit{Avg.
+Evaluation metrics include the success rates of finishing $1\sim 5$ consecutive tasks, as well as the average number of achieved tasks successfully executed (shortened as \textit{Avg.
 Len.}).

 \textbf{SimplerEnv}~\citep{li2024evaluating} is designed as a suite of real-to-sim environments and enables the evaluation of robot policies in simulation.
 It creates a comparable arena for benchmarking the success rate of robot policies in private real-world settings such as Google Robot~\citep{brohan2022rt,brohan2023rt} and Bridge V2~\citep{walke2023bridgedata}.
+Evaluation metrics for SimplerEnv are the success rate of each task, simply counted by the number of successfully finished tasks over all valid trials.

 \textbf{Real Robot Benchmark}~\citep{cheang2024gr} consists of over 70K teleoperated human trajectories used to fine-tune robot policies, covering 105 manipulation tasks.
 To evaluate the performance of models on this benchmark, we adopt the approach outlined in~\citep{li2024gr}, testing each model on one \textit{Simple} setting and four challenging \textit{Unseen} settings.
-Examples of these settings are shown in Fig.\ref{fig:real_illustration}.
+Examples of these settings are shown in Fig. 3c.
 In total, we evaluate each VLA across 20 tasks, with 5 settings per task and 3 rollouts per setting, reporting the average success rate for each setting.
-A detailed description of the benchmarks is provided in Appendix~\ref{ap:real_quality} and Appendix~\ref{ap:bench_details}.
+A detailed description of the benchmarks is provided in Appendix.